 Green and Gold Getaway

 Students have never seen the University of Alberta like this before!
 Green and Gold Getaway is a chance to test out one of Canada's top 5 universities.
 Only 20 spots are available.
 The event is open to Grade 11 students in Alberta and will take place May 11-12, 2019.
 Learn more at Green and Gold Getaway.

 SHAD is a 27-day STEAM and entrepreneurship based enrichment program where participants live at a host university campus outside their hometown while engaging in experiential learning, socio-cultural activities and community building.
 Through lectures, workshops, labs and team projects, you will learn by doing and leave inspired, unleashed and connected with like-minded youth from across the country.
 Get a taste of university life living on campus at one of our 17 Canadian host universities while delving into a variety of topics under the guidance of renowned professionals and university professors.
 The SHAD program is designed for high school students (currently completing Grade 10, 11 or 12).
 The application deadline for the program is November 19.
 To apply, please visit SHAD.

 Company Program offers students (Grade 10-12) the opportunity to experience the entire cycle of owning a business.
 Students who participate in Company Program will be working together with other Red Deer high school students on teams to develop their very own business plans and experience the running and shutting down of their business.
 These teams will work with local business mentors and meet at the Donald School Business throughout an 18-week duration.
 This is a fantastic opportunity to earn credits and gain eligibility for awards and scholarships attached to the program.
 For more information, contact Stephanie Jones at Junior Achievement at 780-239-4817 or firstname.lastname@example.org.

-At Soaring, First Nations, Inuit, and Métis students in grades 9-12 will learn about a myriad of career and post-secondary education options.
+At Soaring, First Nations, Inuit, and Métis students in Grades 9-12 will learn about a myriad of career and post-secondary education options.
 Gatherings held across Canada, students participate in career workshops, learn about financial support, and meet Canada’s top employers.
-This event takes place February 21, 2019, at Calgary Stampede Park.
+This event takes place on February 21, 2019, at Calgary Stampede Park.
 For more information, visit Soaring.